huggingface/transformers/docs/source/performance.md

 Summary: FP16 with apex or AMP will only give you some memory savings with a reasonably high batch size.

+Additionally, under mixed precision when possible, it's important that the batch size is a multiple of 8 to efficiently use tensor cores.

 Some amazing tutorials to read on mixed precision:
 - @sgugger wrote a great explanation of mixed precision [here](https://docs.fast.ai/callback.fp16.html#A-little-bit-of-theory)
 - Aleksey Bilogur's [A developer-friendly guide to mixed precision training with PyTorch](https://spell.ml/blog/mixed-precision-training-with-pytorch-Xuk7YBEAACAASJam)